-- Member of the Council (minimum of 5 hours/week with some weeks exceeding that)
+- General member of the Council (minimum of 5 hours/week with some weeks exceeding that)

-Attendance on monthly 60- to 90-minute Council meeting (Zoom conferencing)
+- Attendance at monthly 60 to 90 minute Council meeting (Zoom Conferencing)

-Chairing a committee (optional, and most relevant to 2nd and 3rd year Council members)
+- Chairing a committee (optional, and most relevant to 2nd year Council members)

 - Officer of the Council (minimum of 10 hours/week with some weeks exceeding 20 hours)

-Attendance on monthly 60- to 90-minute Council meetings (Zoom conferencing)
+- Attendance At monthly 60 to 90 minute Council meetings (Zoom Conferencing)